-If you need noise testing to prevent hearing loss and achieve OSHA compliance as discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.
+If you need noise testing to prevent hearing loss and achieve OSHA compliance as discussed in this article, call us at 973-366-4660 or e-mail us at email@example.com for details and a free estimate.

-To satisfy OSHA’s requirement for Noise Surveys (29CFR1910.94 for General Industry, 29CFR1926.52 for Construction) involves attaching a noise dosimeter to a worker for a work shift when there is a possibility that person and persons performing similar tasks may be exposed to noise at or above the 85 dB (decibels) Action Level or the regulatory level of 90 dB.
+To satisfy OSHA’s requirement for Noise Surveys (29CFR1910.94 for General Industry, 29CFR1926.52 for Construction) involves attaching a noise dosimeter to a worker for a work shift when there is a possibility that the person performing a task or persons performing similar tasks may be exposed to noise at or above the 85 dB Action Level or the regulatory level of 90 dB.

-The noise dosimeter is a small meter either worn on the belt with a line to a microphone clipped to the collar OR the newer dosimeters are only the size of a candy bar and worn on the collar.
+The noise dosimeter is either a small meter that is worn on the belt with a line to a microphone clipped to the collar OR it is one of the newer dosimeters which are only the size of a candy bar and worn on the collar.

 The read-out is then compared to the OSHA Hearing Conservation limit of 85 dB-A for an 8-hour work shift and the 90 dB-A compliance level for an 8-hour day.

-Another important aspect of a noise survey is to perform a “Noise Map” of the work area particularly those areas that are between 85 and 90 dB requiring implementation of a Hearing Conservation Program.
-A Hearing Conservation Program would require individuals exposed at or above 85 dB to be given an annual audiogram and have hearing protection (plugs or muffs) available if the employee chooses to wear them.
-Hearing Protection is mandatory for all workers potentially exposed to 90 dB-A or above and steps must be taken to reduce the noise levers.
+Another important aspect of a noise survey is to develop a “Noise Map” of the work area, particularly for areas that are between 85 and 90 dB because they require the implementation of a Hearing Conservation Program.
+A Hearing Conservation Program would require individuals exposed at or above 85 dB to be given an annual audiogram and to have hearing protection (earplugs or earmuffs) available if the employee chooses to wear them.
+Hearing protection is mandatory for all workers potentially exposed to 90 dB-A or above and steps must be taken to reduce the noise exposure levels.
 NOTE: An employer can make hearing protection mandatory—even at 85 dB—if they so choose.
-Also noted on the Noise Map should be areas where the noise levels are at or above the 90 dB-A—the Permissible Noise Exposure limit for an 8-hour shift.
+Also, noted on the Noise Map should be areas where the noise levels are at or above the 90 dB-A—the Permissible Noise Exposure limit for an 8-hour shift.

-These noise map measurements can be useful in determining what areas are the contributors to the workers’ noise exposures and also useful in establishing locations where noise reduction may be necessary to achieve OSHA compliance.
+These noise map measurements can be useful in determining what areas in the workplace are the contributors to the workers’ noise exposures.
+They can also be useful in establishing locations where noise reduction through engineering controls may be necessary to achieve OSHA compliance.

-We also have the ability to conduct an octave band analysis—and even 1/3 octave band analysis—which can be very useful in developing noise controls by engineering methods, since there are different means of noise control depending on the frequency of the noise.
+Atlantic Environmental can conduct an octave band analysis—and even 1/3 octave band analysis—which can be very useful in developing noise controls by engineering methods, since there are different means of noise control methods and materials depending upon the frequency of the noise.

 Since many organizations have work shifts other than 8-hours (often 10-hour or 12-hour shifts) there are formulas for calculating the allowable noise exposure levels for such shifts.